HibaSikander-prog/Ares_BO_Prior_Trials/README.md

 ## Folder Structure

 - `bo_cheetah_prior_ares.py` Single file implementation of the example
-  - `ares_problem` Wraps around a ares focusing task to be conformed with the Xopt requirements.
+  - `ares_problem` Wraps around a FODO focusing task to be conformed with the Xopt requirements.
   - `AresPriorMean` is the mean module for BO.
 Note: the forward speed is currently slow due to the non-batched evaluation.
 (This is planned to be improved in future Cheetah versions.)
 - `eval_ares.py` runs evaluation with different conditions.
 See below.
 - `data/` stores the Xopt run results (`pd.Dataframe`) as CSV files.